yablokosmonaut/rbw-audio/README.md

 ___
 # guidelines

-* Pricing is firm, and is through PayPal **F&F**
+* Pricing is firm, and is through PayPal **F&F**.
 * CONUS shipping is included (cheapest USPS option)
 * Items are linked to photo albums

 I understand F&F can be an trust issue and fully respect anyone's decision to avoid trading when they see it.
 For any open to persuasion on a case by case basis, I can at least offer the following assurances:

 * 56 confirmed trades on /avexchange as of 3/23/23. <a href="https://www.reddit.com/message/compose/?to=AVexchangeBot&subject=Feedback%20Check&message=Enter%20username%20below%20that%20you%20want%20to%20check:%0A%0Au/rattlingblanketwoman">(Check with AVExchangeBot now)</a>
 * 47 confirmed trades on Head-Fi as of 3/23/23. <a href="https://www.head-fi.org/members/rattlingblanketwoman.535939/#classifieds-feedback">(Read feedback here)</a>
 * 24 confirmed trades on /hardwareswap as of 3/23/23.
 * 40 confirmed trades on /mechmarket as of 3/23/23.
 * Mercari [profile](https://www.mercari.com/u/604653000/?sv=0)
-* eBay [profile](https://www.ebay.com/fdbk/feedback_profile/guybrushthriftwood)(fairly recent with eBay US, I am from the UK originally so I have much longer feedback with my [eBay UK account](https://www.ebay.co.uk/usr/yablokosmonaut#tab1) which I continued to use in the US for almost 10 years.
-I made the US account when I realized why no eBay US discount codes were working for me.)
+* eBay [profile](https://www.ebay.com/fdbk/feedback_profile/guybrushthriftwood) (fairly recent with eBay US, much longer feedback with my [eBay UK account](https://www.ebay.co.uk/usr/yablokosmonaut#tab1) which I continued to use in the US for almost 10 years.
+I made the US account US discount codes would work.)

-* **Contact** to buy or ask questions: I am on [HiFiGuides](https://forum.hifiguides.com/u/rattlingblanketwoman/), [reddit](https://www.reddit.com/user/rattlingblanketwoman), and [Head-Fi](https://www.head-fi.org/members/rattlingblanketwoman.535939/).
+📬 **Contact** to buy or ask questions: I am on [HiFiGuides](https://forum.hifiguides.com/u/rattlingblanketwoman/), [reddit](https://www.reddit.com/user/rattlingblanketwoman), and [Head-Fi](https://www.head-fi.org/members/rattlingblanketwoman.535939/).
 For email use [rbwclassifieds@gmail.com](mailto:rbwclassifieds@gmail.com).

 ___